-National Jewish Welfare
+From Executive Director National Jewish Welfare

-Frank Weil, president of J.W.B., joins me in expressing the deep sense of loss of the National Organization in the untimely death of Norman Godfrey. knew and admired him for the devoted and effective service he rendered throughout his career.
+Frank Weil, president of J.W.B., joins me in expressing the deep sense of loss of the National Organization in the untimely death of Norman Godfrey.
+I knew and admired him for the devoted and effective service he rendered throughout his career.
 He rose from the ranks through courageous application of sterling qualities of heart and mind.
 He had the affection of all who worked with him.
 We shall miss him in our movement.
-To his family we and with whom Norman was so closely associated in overcoming the difficult problems of the Center's early days.
-He stressed the enormity of the contribution Community of Portland at the sacrifice conveniences.
-He hailed Norman with At one o'clock on Sunday, the 26th a departing salutation, than which there burial services were conducted at the to deserve such an amazing outpouring and Lester Willis, all of Portland.
-The done only four things: you have caused rest of the Portland delegation acted as every youngster to love you; you have indeed, wouldn't it?
-You know, of honorary pallbearers.
+To his family we extend our deepest sympathy.